Xerips/ArchLinux/ArchLinuxInstallation/readme.md

 This is my first time using Qtile and I have to admit, it's freaking awesome!
 I've added the config.py as a separate file because it's quite large.
 I've also added a screenshot of what my config looks like in case you're interested in the old, "bibbity bobbity, your dotfiles are now my property."
 There's simply too much in the config to walk through it all here but I've made a bunch of comments in the config and it's pretty readable.
 Take a look through it and change what makes sense for you.

 **For this config to work** you will need to use an AUR helper to download qtile_extras.
 I use [yay](https://itsfoss.com/install-yay-arch-linux/).
+For the bar info like mem and cpu, you will need to download python-psutil.

 Tips Tricks: